thennal10/l3prune/README.md

 The LLMEncoder class is a wrapper around the HuggingFace transformers library, and can be used to encode text.
 It can be directly pruned using the `prune` method by passing the desired pruning percentage.

 ### Preparing the model
-The `from_pretrained` method of an LLMEncoder takes a base model identifier/path.
+The `from_pretrained` method of an LLMEncoder takes a model identifier/path.
 All HuggingFace model loading arguments can be passed to `from_pretrained` method.
-The `pooling_mode` argument can be used to change the pooling strategy, and the `max_length` argument can be used to change the maximum sequence length.
+LLMEncoder-specific configurations can be passed with the `LLMEncoderConfig` class (otherwise taken from `config.json`, or set to default).

 ```python
 import torch